 The original stand mount was the greatest drawback on the D112.
 Compared to the other microphones it wasn’t as wide which made it pretty difficult to mount accurately.
 AKG realized this and made sure it was wide and flexible enough for easier positioning.
 After all, accurate placement is paramount to get the sound you want.

 There were some other improvements as well, including the following:

 - The new mic doesn’t require an additional equalizer

 - Integrated hum compensation coil designed to keep noise at a minimum

 For the longest time expensive kick drum mics such as the D12 dominated the market.
 Thankfully AKG came up with the D112, a more affordable option with an economical design.
-Because it’s so easy to use even beginners won’t have much difficulty operating it.
+Because it’s so easy to use even beginners won’t have any difficulty operating it.

 Heavy hitters on the kick drum will also find it extremely useful, as the way it captures the low-end frequencies means you’re never likely to overload and distort your kick drum signal when recording.

 - The microphone clip to secure the mic